 After the Bay of Pigs invasion failed, the Kennedy administration authorized the CIA to take out Castro by any means possible.
 This project, Operation Mongoose, tried all kinds of dirty tricks to arm anti-Castro groups, sabotage parts of the Cuban infrastructure, and assassinate or at least discredit Castro.
 If you’ve seen the old Warner Brothers cartoons about the Roadrunner and Wile E. Coyote, the ideas proposed and tried by the CIA will remind you of them (see this footnote) -- and like the crazy contraptions in the cartoons, all their absurd schemes failed miserably.
-Operation Mongoose went on plotting for the rest of the 1960s, and well into the 1970s, until it was revealed and investigated by the US Senate’s Church Committee.(14) What it succeeded in doing was justify Castro's paranoia of the US, and set the stage for the Cuban missile crisis.
+Operation Mongoose went on plotting for the rest of the 1960s, and well into the 1970s, until it was revealed and investigated by the US Senate’s Church Committee.(14) What it succeeded in doing was justify Castro's paranoia of the US; later one of the Cuban leader's bodyguards published a book claiming that Castro survived 638 assassination attempts.
+It also set the stage for the Cuban missile crisis.

-The only thing they didn’t try, because even kids know that won’t work.
+The only thing the CIA didn’t try, because even kids know that won’t work.

 The October 1962 Cuban missile crisis was the time when US-Soviet tensions peaked, the most likely time when the Cold War could have turned into a hot war.
 Up to this point, the Soviets had kept most of their nuclear missiles in Europe, while the US had long-range missiles (ICBMs) at home and in Europe, plus medium-range missiles in Turkey.
 In May 1962 Cuba secretly allowed the Soviets to bring in medium-range missiles, which the Americans discovered when Cuban exiles reported large amounts of ice being shipped to rural areas, and the U-2 spy planes sent to investigate spotted the missiles at launch sites under construction.
 The Soviet Union asserted that the missiles were only in Cuba for defensive purposes, but because they could hit targets in much of the continental United States, it was obvious they could be an offensive weapon, too.
 The naval quarantine launched by US ships and submarines in response to this was not an act to punish Cuba, but an effort to make sure the Soviets would not bring in more missiles.
 Thus, the crisis was mainly a standoff between the US and the USSR; Cuba was a pawn stuck in the middle.
 And when Khrushchev decided that he couldn’t win and promised to remove the missiles, Castro had no say in that, either.
 After the fall of the Soviet Union in 1991, some key facts were revealed, showing how close the two superpowers had come to World War III: